-The best way to consume electrolytes is by eating whole (rather than processed) foods and drink plenty of water that’s already infused with them.
+The best way to replace lost electrolytes is by eating whole (rather than processed) foods and by drinking plenty of water that's already infused with them.
 Fortunately, there are plenty of natural, electrolyte-boosting options available.
-Main electrolytes are sodium, potassium, magnesium, and calcium, to name a few.
-Each helps the body to function properly by building new tissue, supporting blood clotting, and maintaining the blood’s pH level.
+The main electrolytes are sodium, potassium, magnesium, and calcium, to name a few.
+Each helps the body to function properly by building new tissue, supporting blood clotting, and maintaining the blood's pH level.

-Although fad diets may come and go, the tried-and-true combination of a balanced diet and regular hydration is always on trend.
-For ideas on how to add more electrolytes to your daily consumption, here are 10 ideas to get you started.
+Although fad diets may come and go, the tried-and-true combination of healthy eating and regular hydration is always on trend.
+For ideas on how to add more electrolytes to your daily consumption, here are 10 ideas to get you started.d.

 In comparison, FloWater is a pure source of electrolyte goodness, thanks to its electrolyte enhancement filter, one of the seven stages of filtration that occurs during the tap water transformation process.
 During other water treatment methods, contaminants and pollutants are filtered out, but the naturally occurring minerals and electrolytes found in water sources are eliminated as well.

 Fortunately, the FloWater process addresses both the filtration of solid impurities and smaller particles as well as adding back in electrolytes to boost the water quality and flavor.
 Additionally, the alkaline filter raises the pH level of the water to neutralize acidity in the body, and the activated oxygen filter works as a natural sanitizer for the tanks and system, while boosting the amount of oxygen available for your muscles and blood.
-It’s a beneficial and delicious electrolyte boost.
+It's a beneficial and delicious way to replenish electrolytes.